Did you know that you can make good money selling your body?

-Technically, according to the HFEA (human fertilisation and Embryology Authority), you are not allowed to profit from sperm donation but you are entitled to £35 per donation to cover reasonable expenses such as travel.
+Technically, according to the HFEA (human fertilisation and Embryology Authority), you are not allowed to profit from sperm donation, but you’re entitled to £35 per donation to cover reasonable expenses such as travel.

 The process of egg donation is much more difficult than sperm donation.
 The egg donor must be between 18-36 and before the donation takes place the donor has to be screened to limit the chances of genetic abnormalities and STIs.

-If you’re found to be suitable to donate, you’ll be matched with a couple who have infertility issues.
+If you’re found to be suitable to donate you have a chance to make money selling your body and you’ll be matched with a couple who have infertility issues.
 The donor is then given fertility drugs to administer at home; these stimulate the ovaries into producing a number of eggs.